Santa Ana, California Therapists

 According to a study commissioned by the county, there are an estimated 52,500 youths under the age of 18 living in Santa who suffer from a mental health condition.
 That’s seven percent higher per capita than the rest of the nation.
 These illnesses can range from depression and eating disorders to schizophrenia and, unfortunately, often go untreated.

 The rising population trend is certainly a contributing factor to Santa Ana’s mental health crisis.
 It’s led to higher rates of incarceration, unemployment, and violent crime; all of which are known to negatively impact the mental health of a population.
 The poverty rate in Santa Ana, California is significantly higher than that of the rest of America.
 The U.S. Census Bureau estimates that 21.5 percent of Santa Ana residents are living below the poverty line more than five points higher than the national average.
-Adults that fall below the poverty line are at a much higher risk of being diagnosed with a mental illness.
-Many are dealing with lack of access to appropriate care, as well as decreased productivity and poor general health.
+Adults who fall below the poverty line are at a much higher risk of being diagnosed with a mental illness.
+Many are dealing with a lack of access to appropriate care, as well as decreased productivity and poor general health.

 Divorce is one of the most impactful events a person can go through regarding mental health.
 This is true for all parties involved, including children.
 Divorce is heavily associated with anxiety and depression as well as substance abuse.
 Santa Ana, California has an abysmally high divorce rate of 72 percent, more than 20 percent higher than the national average.
 This means a great deal of children living in the area are going to be the product of divorce, making them statistically more vulnerable to mental illness and substance abuse.
 The best solution to divorce and separation is avoidance.
 If you fear that your relationship is in trouble, it’s recommended you seek proper counseling to aid the situation.
 Think of the future mental health of yourself, your partner, and your children before deciding on separation.